dennybiasiolli/docker-compose-npm/README.md

 PhpMyAdmin can be found at http://127.0.0.1:8080/.

-Place your weh content in `html` directory, will be processed by Nginx/PHP.
+Place your web content in `html` directory, will be processed by Nginx/PHP.